sen206-create/sen206-create/README.md

 ## Recent Projects

-### iEEG Processing and Frequency Band analysis
+### iEEG analysis journey: Preprocessing to Machine Learning

-A Python pipeline for loading, cleaning, and analyzing intracranial EEG/iEEG data from an EDF file.

-This project uses MNE-Python to filter neural signals, remove bad channels from metadata, compute power spectral density, and compare average power across theta, alpha, beta, gamma, and high-gamma bands.
+A Python project documenting my path from iEEG preprocessing to tap-vs-not-tap machine learning.

+This project starts with signal cleaning and event-related analysis, then shows a first logistic regression model that failed on raw voltage windows, followed by a better band-power feature approach.

-**Python skills:** MNE-Python, pandas, matplotlib, filtering, metadata handling, CSV outputs
+**Python skills:** MNE-Python, pandas, NumPy, scikit-learn, feature extraction, classification
-**Neuroscience idea:** iEEG preprocessing, line-noise removal, bad-channel rejection, and frequency-band power
+**Neuroscience idea:** iEEG preprocessing, finger-tap events, frequency-band power, and model interpretability

+The linked project file includes the analysis story, failed baseline, improved feature model, and code.

 The [iEEG Preprocessing and Frequency Band Analysis](projects/ieeg-preprocessing-frequency-analysis.md) project file includes a short description and the full analysis code.